 - Haunted portraits

-Or on the door, underside of the toilet seat, or anywhere else that might catch a haunted-house comer's eye
+You could also write these messages on the door, on the underside of the toilet seat, or anywhere else that might catch a visitor's eye.

 - Death to all who enter here.